riceissa/breathing/doc.md

 If you feel like even when you are trying to just let the breath naturally happen (when doing the main exercise) that you are somehow controlling or manipulating your breath (which expresses itself as discomfort/air hunger, pain in your diaphragm, a feeling that your throat is subtly being choked, etc.), then this exercise might help.

 Exercise instructions: lightly tap your teeth kind of as if you are chattering from being cold.
 You can tap along to some song you like.
 What I've noticed is that since I have to tap along to the song, I can't control my breath as well, _but_ I can still "watch" the breaths without controlling them.
+If you have more musical talent or experience then it may require a more complex pattern to distract you away enough from controlling your breath.

 By tapping in a simple rhythm lightly with my teeth, like `. ... .. . . ..` or something repeatedly, if I focus on the tapping, then my breathing becomes automatic.
 But because the teeth are close enough to the nose, you can kind of "watch" your nose automatically breathing.